The Tool Fallacy

 The Compounding Effect

-Individual tools deliver linear improvements.
-Systems deliver compounding improvements.
-When you connect AI across a workflow, each improvement amplifies the next.
+Here's why: when you connect AI across a workflow, each improvement amplifies the next.

 Faster lead response → more conversations → higher conversion.
 Higher conversion → more customers → more data.
 More data → better AI predictions → smarter prioritisation.
 Smarter prioritisation → higher win rates → faster revenue growth.